Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/index.md

   </div>
 </div><br>

-The bonus pack contains 10 assignment, in some of them you are challenged to beat a baseline in a Kaggle competition under thorough guidance (["Alice"](bonus04) and "Medium") or implement an algorithm from scratch (SGD regression model and gradient boosting).
+The bonus pack contains 10 assignments, in some of them you are challenged to beat a baseline in a Kaggle competition under thorough guidance (["Alice"](bonus04) and "Medium") or implement an algorithm from scratch (SGD regression model and gradient boosting).

 Below you can see the course program (click to enlarge).